 In short, self-control is about finding your motivation at the right time.
 It’s about remembering what you truly want so you can do what you should and resist what you shouldn’t.

-All of us have the capacity for self-control.
-And, how far you use it determines your physical health, financial stability, academic and professional success, quality of relationships, and levels of stress and happiness.
+All of us have the capacity for self-control, but how far you use it determines your physical health, financial stability, academic and professional success, quality of relationships, and levels of stress and happiness.
+Strengthening your impulse control can help you resist short-term temptations and stay focused on future rewards.
+For example, choosing to exercise or study instead of procrastinating can lead to long-term benefits, even if it feels difficult in the moment.

 Applying the Science of Self-Control

 Kelly McGonigal systemetically breaks down the science behind self-control into several parts.
-In each section, she provides some scientific background to help you understand how willpower works, as well as exercises for you to (i) develop self-awareness and (ii) tackle real-world willpower challenges.
+In each section, she provides some scientific background to help you understand achieving willpower successes, as well as exercises for you to (i) develop self-awareness and (ii) tackle real-world willpower challenges.

 Here’s a visual overview of the key ideas: